SNHD-Development/FormSchemaRender/README.md

 * 0.1.6
 	- For "UserPermissions" SubForm name will only allowed that user to edit their own information, (Options.Permission field need to be set)
+	- Will Render Error upon the AJAX submission.

 * 0.1.5
 	- Fix the List to be able to render Select2